cartesi/docs/cartesi-rollups/development/node-configuration.md

 ## Verbosity

-By default the node works on non-verbose mode, and only outputs logs coming from the user backend application.
-In case the user needs more information there is the `--verbose` flag.
+By default, the node works in non-verbose mode and only outputs logs from the user’s backend application.
+In case the user needs more information, there is the `--verbose` flag.

 ```
 sunodo run --verbose